 Tip: Pennymac offers calculators to help you determine how much home you can afford and get estimates of your monthly payment in different scenarios.

-Once you feel secure about your financial readiness, the next step is to get BuyerReady Certified for your new mortgage.
-This certification will help you get ahead of competing homebuyers by proving to sellers that you are in a strong position to secure the financing you need to see the deal through to closing.
+When you feel secure about your financial readiness, the next step is to get a Pre-Approval for your new mortgage.
+This proactive move will help you get ahead of competing homebuyers by proving to sellers that you are in a strong position to secure the financing you need to see the deal through to closing.
 You’ll also know your true purchasing power and have the ideal price range to shop within.

-Obtaining a BuyerReady Certification is an easy and straightforward process that calls for credit and income verification but does not require full underwriting of the loan.
-Once your information has been verified by Pennymac, you would receive a BuyerReady Certification letter to present to home sellers showing the maximum loan amount you are likely to be approved for to finance your new home.
+Once your income and credit information has been verified and your application receives an automated underwriting system approval, you would receive a Certificate of Pre-Approval to present to home sellers stating the maximum loan amount you are likely to be approved for to finance your new home.

 Mortgage Application Documentation Requirements